isabella232/dynamic-media-classic.en-1/help/creating-template.md

 **Text Editor v4.3 and Text Editor v4.2** You can choose to use the latest and most fully featured text editor, Text Editor v4.3, or the previous text editor, Text Editor v4.2.
 When creating new templates, Text Editor v4.3 is selected by default.
 When editing older templates, Text Editor v4.2 is selected by default.
 Text Editor v4.3 does not currently support word wrap, so when editing older templates that use word wrap, use Text Editor v4.2 to keep the template’s fidelity fully intact.
 If your older template does not use word wrap, you can choose Text Editor v4.3 to take advantage of the many new features it offers such as Increase Margins, Decrease Margins, Set Text In All Caps, and Copy Fit Text.

-***note**: Text Editor v4.2 will eventually be removed as an option in Scene7, so it is recommended that you use Text Editor 4.3 when possible.
+***note**: Text Editor v4.2 will eventually be removed as an option in Dynamic Media Classic, so it is recommended that you use Text Editor 4.3 when possible.
 The Word Wrap option will be incorporated into a future release of the Text Editor.*

 **Designer and Developer** Select the option that best describes your role.